Billy "Crash" Craddock: Success in the States

 Craddock spent several years out of the music business while working in a cigarette factory and hanging drywall.
 He soon returned to recording, now as a country singer.
 He signed with Cartwheel Records in 1969.
-He soon had his first number one hit with a cover of the Tony Orlando and Dawn pop hit "Knock Three Times" in 1971.
+He soon had his first number-one hit with a cover of the Tony Orlando and Dawn pop hit "Knock Three Times" in 1971.
 His version was faster and included Cajun fiddles.

-The song also reached the top five of the Billboard magazine Hot Country Singles chart that spring, beginning a streak of hits that continued throughout the 1970s.
-Other hits he had for Cartwheel, all during 1971 and 1972, included "Dream Lover", "You Better Move On", "Ain't Nothin' Shakin' (But the Leaves on The Trees)", and "I'm Gonna Knock on Your Door", were all top 10 hits in 1971 and 1972.
+The song also reached the top five of the Billboard Hot Country Singles chart that spring, beginning a streak of hits that continued throughout the 1970s.
+Other hits he had for Cartwheel, all during 1971 and 1972, included "Dream Lover", "You Better Move On", "Ain't Nothin' Shakin' (But the Leaves on The Trees)", and "I'm Gonna Knock on Your Door", were all top-10 hits in 1971 and 1972.

-Craddock consistently hit the country top ten in the 1970s and he became one of country music's first male sex symbols, unusually handsome for a male country star of the era and dressed in stage clothes exposing his hairy, muscular chest as he growled his way through rocking numbers and love songs, with a stage persona strongly influenced by Elvis Presley.
+Craddock consistently hit the country top 10 in the 1970s, and he became one of country music's first male sex symbols, unusually handsome for a male country star of the era and dressed in stage clothes exposing his hairy, muscular chest as he growled his way through rocking numbers and love songs, with a stage persona strongly influenced by Elvis Presley.

 In 1973, Craddock signed with ABC Records (later ABC/Dot Records), where he enjoyed his biggest hits.
-One was "Sweet Magnolia Blossom" but his biggest hit, 1974's "Rub It In", was also a top 20 pop hit, as well as his highest charting hit overall on the U.S. pop charts.
-The song was the first of three number one country hits for Craddock in Billboard.
+One was "Sweet Magnolia Blossom", but his biggest hit, 1974's "Rub It In", was also a top-20 pop hit, as well as his highest charting hit overall on the U.S. pop charts.
+The song was the first of three number-one country hits for Craddock in Billboard.
 Several bars from the song are featured in commercials for Glade Plug-In products in recent years.
-Craddock's follow-up, a remake of Dion's old pop hit, "Ruby Baby" was another major country hit and became his second top 40 pop hit, helping make Craddock briefly the American pop/rock star he had tried to be almost fifteen years before.
-In 1975, he released Still Thinkin' 'Bout You which went top ten as both a single and album on the country charts but failed to get any major pop action.
-His last pop success was 1976's "Easy as Pie" which peaked at No. 54 on the Billboard Hot 100 and hit No. 1 on the country chart.
+Craddock's follow-up, a remake of Dion's old pop hit, "Ruby Baby", was another major country hit and became his second top-40 pop hit, helping make Craddock briefly the American pop/rock star he had tried to be almost 15 years before.
+In 1975, he released Still Thinkin' 'bout You, which went top 10 as both a single and album on the country charts, but failed to get any major pop action.
+His last pop success was 1976's "Easy as Pie" which peaked at number 54 on the Billboard Hot 100 and hit number one on the country chart.

-He moved to Capitol Records, in 1977 where he had his last two top 10 hits: "I Cheated on a Good Woman's Love" (1978) and "If I Could Write a Song as Beautiful as You" (1979).
+He moved to Capitol Records in 1977, where he had his last two top-10 hits: "I Cheated on a Good Woman's Love" (1978) and "If I Could Write a Song as Beautiful as You" (1979).
 His singles began to be less successful in the early 1980s, though he occasionally still cracked the top 30.
 Craddock recorded several albums for Capitol before leaving the label in 1983.
 He briefly owned his own small record label, Cee Cee Records, and released one single in 1983 that made the lower end on the national country charts.